You do not need to be an expert in culture. You do, however, need to be culturally respectful and work to build your cultural capability.

 In our dealings with our clients we will exhibit behaviours that display (sometimes subtly) this privilege and power.

 No matter how well-intentioned we are, these behaviours can continue the historical power imbalance for Aboriginal and Torres Strait Islander peoples and deny them equal access to opportunity and to self-determination.
+(Refer to the practice guide Power, privilege and use of self in child protection.)

 The following table lists behaviours that can be oppressive, and alternative behaviours that can be used when being an ally.
 Keep in mind that when you show up differently (and behave differently) people will respond differently.